LinGuinE: Longitudinal Guidance Estimation for Volumetric Tumour Segmentation: Introduction

 \section{Introduction}

-Volumetric segmentation of gross tumour volumes is an important first step in radiotherapy and interventional planning \cite{Savjani2022AutomatedRadiotherapy,Liu2021ReviewRadiotherapy}.
-Volumetric assessments also show promise for evaluating response to chemotherapy \cite{Sargent2009ValidationEnd-points,Zhao2010ADevelopment}, which is normally studied over multiple CT scans, acquired at different time points, of the same patient.
-Presently, there exist several approaches which can be used to automatically segment a lung tumour volume \cite{Wei2023AbstractDataset,Primakov2022AutomatedImages}, however the majority of methods segment a single volume at a single time point.
-There has been some work allowing the segmentation of longitudinal studies \cite{Wang2019SegmentingNetwork,Kruger2020FullyNetworks} for MRI scans.
-Moreover, an automatic method does not allow the radiologist to provide input, such as choosing which lesions to focus on, or a way to voice their disagreement with the prediction.
-These factors reduce the chance of clinical adoption \cite{Gaube2021DoDecision-aids,Bernstein2023CanRadiography}.
+Volumetric segmentation of gross tumour volumes is an important first step in radiotherapy and interventional planning \cite{Savjani2022AutomatedRadiotherapy}.
+Volumetric assessments also show promise for evaluating response to oncological therapy \cite{Sargent2009ValidationEnd-points}.
+Response is normally studied over multiple scans, acquired at different timepoints, of the same patient.